Agile-IoT/agile-api-generator/README.md

 Usage
 ---

 Run `bin/export` to generate documentation.

-To create a specific format eg. `html` (see supported outputs for the available codes)
+To create a specific format only (see supported outputs for the available codes) run providing the format as argument eg. `bin/export raml`

 License
 ---